 English Language Proficiency

-ICAO ELP Level 4 minimum is required.
-If your EASA ATPL already endorses Level 4, 5, or 6 with a valid expiry date, this is accepted by the GCAA without a separate assessment.
+ICAO ELP Level 4 minimum is required and must be current.
+If your EASA ATPL already endorses Level 4, 5, or 6 with a valid expiry date, this is accepted without a separate assessment.

 At a glance